dominiccmai/KingPin/README.md

 # KingPin

 **KingPin** is a high-performance chess engine designed for efficiency and scalability.
 Leveraging advanced algorithms for move evaluation and multithreading, KingPin provides a competitive and customizable AI capable of handling complex chess scenarios.
-Built with an extensible framework, KingPin is ideal for those interested in chess engine development, AI algorithms, and game optimization.

-## Key Feature
+## Key Features

 - **Alpha-Beta Pruning with Move Ordering**: Implements an optimized Alpha-Beta pruning algorithm that improves search efficiency by focusing on promising moves first, drastically reducing the search space.